Congress Opens New Session as COVID-19, Biden's Win Dominate

-Opening the Senate could be among Mitch McConnell’s final acts as a majority leader.
+Opening the Senate could be among Mitch McConnell’s final acts at majority leader.
 Republican control is in question until Tuesday’s runoff elections for two Senate seats in Georgia.
 The outcome will determine which party holds the chamber.

 Fraud did not spoil the 2020 presidential election, a fact confirmed by election officials across the country.
 Before stepping down last month, Attorney General William Barr, a Republican appointed by Trump, said fraud did not affect the election’s outcome.
 Arizona’s and Georgia’s Republican governors, whose states were crucial to Biden’s victory, have also stated that their election results were accurate.